Frequently Asked Questions

 - Meet with your academic advisor about your academic status.

-- Meet with a counselor in the Educational Planning and Career Services Office to assess and clarify your career goals and to develop a plan for academic success.
+- Meet with a counselor in the Academic Advising, Career and Transfer Services Office to assess and clarify your career goals and to develop a plan for academic success.
 To schedule an appointment, call (585)785-1000.

 - Enroll in academic support courses such as GST 101 First Year Seminar or GST 116 Introduction to College Studies.
 These courses will help you acquire the skills and techniques necessary to succeed in college.